Fermi (FRMI) Q1 2026 earnings summary

 Q1 2026 earnings summary

-Leadership transition included CEO removal, CFO resignation, new interim executives, and board expansion to seven members, with a focus on governance, operational execution, and tenant engagement.
+Leadership transition included CEO removal, CFO resignation, and establishment of a new Office of the CEO, with a focus on governance, commercial execution, and financial discipline; board expanded and interim CFO appointed.

-Project Matador is a large-scale AI and energy campus in Texas, spanning over 7,500 acres, targeting up to 17 GW of generation capacity and 15 million sq. ft. of AI-ready space, with no revenue generated as of March 31, 2026.
+Project Matador is a large-scale AI infrastructure and private power campus in Texas, spanning over 7,500 acres, targeting up to 17 GW of generation capacity and 15 million sq. ft. of AI-ready space.

-Fermi 2.0 strategy and a disciplined 90-day plan focus on scaling operations, institutionalizing governance, accelerating commercial execution, and securing binding tenant agreements.
+Fermi 2.0 strategy and a disciplined 90-day plan aim to institutionalize operations, scale the business, secure binding tenant agreements, and manage liquidity.

-Major construction milestones achieved within 180 days, including utility installations, site preparation, and key infrastructure such as gas lines, water systems, and fencing.
+Significant construction milestones achieved within 180 days, including major utility installations, site preparation, and infrastructure progress.

 Financial highlights